 Monoliths Vertical and Horizontal are ceramic architectones.

-Starting from the idea of creating big simple volumes, according to the size of some of the biggest ceramic kilns available in Europe, their volumes are based on two common human postures; standing, Monolith Vertical and seating, Monolith Horizontal.
+Starting from the idea of creating big simple volumes, according to the size of some of the biggest ceramic kilns available in Europe, their volumes are based on two common human postures; standing, Monolith Vertical and sitting, Monolith Horizontal.

 Besides the minimal functional aspect, these pieces have been created to be a canvas for larger scale ceramic experiments; a technical and physical challenge in different ways.